AZMCode/git-credential-bw/README.md

 Clone the repo, and run `yarn build:all-rel && yarn global add $PWD`

 ## Configuration
-You can run `git config --global --add bw.timeout <Timeout in seconds>` to control the timeout for the session key (Still probably not working, but you can try), and to suppress the warning that pops up otherwise 😬
+You can run `git config --global --add bw.timeout <Timeout in seconds>` to control the timeout for the session key (Still not working, makes the program hang), and to suppress the warning that pops up otherwise 😬

 ## Package Documentation
 [Right Here](https://azmcode.github.io/git-credential-bw/)